 You do not go from flat, scarecrow glutes to massive, comic book glutes overnight.
 Or ever actually.

 If Barrington Biceps tells you that the key to jacked 18 inch arms is EZ bar curls, yet he is pumped up full of the juice then what value do his words actually carry?
 He is all smoke and mirrors.

-Do not be deceived by the lies.
+Don’t buy into the deception.
 If you want to change your body you need to be willing to put in the work.